OctopusDeploy/docs/docs/deploying-applications/certificates/wildfly-certificate-import.md

 Once all the domain slaves have a local copy of the keystore file deployed to them, the domain can be configured to reference these files.

-Selecting `Domain` from the `Standalone or Domain Server` field in the `Server Type Details` section indicates that the certificate is to be configured as part of a WildFly or JBoss EAP domain.
+Selecting `Domain` from the `Standalone or domain server` field in the `Server Type Details` section indicates that the certificate is to be configured as part of a WildFly or JBoss EAP domain.

-The `Domain Profiles` field defines a comma separated list of profiles that will be updated to reference the existing keystore file.
+The `Domain profiles` field defines a comma separated list of profiles that will be updated to reference the existing keystore file.
 Typical profiles names include `default`, `ha`, `full` and `full-ha`.

-The `Keystore Filename` is either the absolute path to the existing keystore file (in which case the `Relative base path` field has to be set to `none`), or is a relative path using the value of the `Relative base path` field as the base.
+The `Keystore filename` is either the absolute path to the existing keystore file (in which case the `Relative base path` field has to be set to `none`), or is a relative path using the value of the `Relative base path` field as the base.

-The `Private Key Password` field defines the optional password used to access the existing keystore file.
+The `Private key password` field defines the optional password used to access the existing keystore file.
 If this field is left blank, the keystore is assumed to have the default password of `changeit`.

-The `Keystore Alias` field defines the optional alias under which the certificate and private key are stored.
+The `Keystore alias` field defines the optional alias under which the certificate and private key are stored.
 If left blank, the keystore is assumed to have a default alias of  `Octopus`.

 ## Advanced Options